DaniloMetal/coursera-tidy-data/CodeBook.md

 * `volunteerID`	The ID of subject
 * `activity.labels` Is the action or activity performed by volunteer

 ## Summarized Data

+### The features provided are Mean value and Standard deviation capturated instruments in the smartphone.

 * `tBodyAcc-mean()-X`
 * `tBodyAcc-mean()-Y`
 * `tBodyAcc-mean()-Z`